Benefits of the Sun

 MAKE SURE YOU MOISTURISE

 Warmer weather, and an increase in sun exposure, can affect your skin in different ways.
 Some types feel oilier, some become drier, while others can become sensitised or irritated.
 In all cases, it’s important to keep skin hydrated and moisturised.
 This not only keeps it comfortable, it also helps to strengthen the skin barrier, which in turn protects against pollution, UV light and harmful microorganisms.
+Shop moisturisers from top brands – to find the perfect on for you speak to one of our experts.

-ADAPT YOUR SKINCARE ROUTINE
+ADAPT YOUR SKINCARE ROUTINE TO SUMMER

 We wouldn’t dream of wearing the same clothes in the summer as we do throughout the winter.
 So make sure you update your skincare routine when the seasons change too.
 Exactly what you change depends on your skin’s individual needs.
 Lighter lotion formulations and specialist anti-pigment products may be worth considering, while nourishing masks are a good option for dehydrated skin.
 If your skin is compromised, steer clear of harsh exfoliants and peels.
 And if you don’t already use them, introduce some high-grade antioxidant products, for extra skin protection.